railsbridge-boston/railsbridge-boston/views/installfest/install/windows.markdown

 ## Step 1.

 Launch the `Git Shell`.
 You can find a shortcut on your Desktop (grey circle with a cat), or locate **Git Shell** in All Programs under GitHub.
 A new (mostly black) window will open.
-Create a workspace directory for your Railsbridge work.
+Create a `railsbridge` directory for your Railsbridge work.

 ```text
 cd ..